Race Information

 Overview

-The race venue and route will be the same as used in 2022.
-The race will start on the track on the lower slopes of Slievenamuck and will visit 9 summits along the skyline around Spelga reservoir.
+Both races will start on the track on the lower slopes of Slievenamuck and will visit various summits along the skyline around Spelga reservoir.
 From Cock Mtn the run to the finish passes below the dam before a last short climb up to the car park.
 There are two mandatory road crossings but the rest of the course is off-road.

 Toilets are available at the Spelga public toilets.